strannik19/td_devel/tools/tptbin/README.md

 3. Two byte which store the length of the next column (if field is null (indicated by null indicator)), this two bytes are still required.
 4. Content of the column

-No CR or else is required.
+No CR or alike is required.

 # Compile